 “Sarth… there’s something I’ve been wanting to tell you …” she whispered in my ear still holding me close.

 She slowly let go of me so we were face-to-face with each other.
 She looked almost human with her rosy red cheeks and light brown eyes.
 I realized just how cute she really was as our eyes locked together, trying to communicate.
 She glanced down at the ground with an embarrassed smile.

 “I just wanted to say…” she said, continuing to smile to the ground, “that I-”

 Her hair flashed abruptly and her eyes averted to something behind me.
 She impulsively pushed me back, out of the way of something that came flying toward us.
-I glanced out of the room and saw a Mechanite standing at the house doorway, looking like he had just thrown something.
+I glanced out of the room and saw a shadowy figure standing at the house doorway, looking like they had just thrown something.

 I looked back at Tammy, and my heart stopped.
-The object that the Mechanite threw was a purple crystal, and half of it was protruding out of her chest.
+The object that they threw was a purple crystal, and half of it was protruding out of her chest.

 “No… this can’t be happening.”